Pal Tiya

 Alternatively

 If on day 1 you know you have finished your sculpture then wrap just in plastic and the next day (day 2) you can simply submerge fully in cold water.
-Leave it there for 5 days and it will be ready to be painted/go outdoors.
-Leave for 28 days for a full and strongest possible cure.
+Leave it there for 5 days, then once dried to a light grey color, it can be painted/go outdoors.

 For small pieces this is all you need to do.
 You can move onto painting or leave your piece.
 A fully cured and dried sculpture will dry to a light stone grey color.